Exploring the Relationship Between Gluteus Medius Activation and Pain Intensity in Patients With Patellofemoral Pain Syndrome: A Cross-Sectional Study

 Authors

-3 Professor of Physiotherapy, School of Rehabilitation, Shahid Beheshti University of Medical Sciences, Tehran.
-Iran
+2 Department of Physiotherapy, Faculty of Rehabilitation, Shahid Beheshti University Medical of Science, Tehran, Iran.

 Abstract

-Patellofemoral Pain Syndrome (PFPS) is one of the most common causes of anterior knee pain, especially among physically active individuals and athletes.
+Background and Aims Patellofemoral pain syndrome (PFPS) is one of the most common causes of anterior knee pain, especially among physically active individuals and athletes.
 Dysfunction of the gluteus medius muscle, which plays a key role in hip stabilization and dynamic control of the lower extremity, has been identified as a biomechanical factor in patients with PFPS.
 This study aimed to investigate the relationship between the intensity of gluteus medius muscle activity and pain severity in patients with PFPS.

-This cross-sectional descriptive-analytical study was conducted on 32 patients aged 18 to 40 diagnosed with PFPS.
-Pain severity was measured using the Visual Analog Scale (VAS), and gluteus medius activity was assessed by surface electromyography (EMG) during stair ascent and descent.
+Methods This cross-sectional descriptive-analytical study included 32 patients diagnosed with PFPS.
+Pain severity was measured using the visual analog scale (VAS), and gluteus medius activity was assessed by surface electromyography (EMG) during stair ascent and descent.
 EMG data were normalized to the maximum voluntary isometric contraction (MVIC).
 Both average and peak muscle activity were recorded.
-Data analysis was performed using SPSS version 27 and Pearson correlation test.
+Data were analyzed using SPSS software, version 27 and the Pearson correlation test.

 Keywords